learning-zone/java-basics/hibernate-questions.md

 session1.close();
 //emp1 object in detached state now

-emp1.setEmpName("Alex Rajput");//Updated Name
+emp1.setEmpName("Alex Rajput");// Updated Name
 //Create session again
 Session session2 = createNewHibernateSession();
 Employee emp2 =(Employee)session2.get(Employee.class, 100);
 //emp2 object in persistent state with id 100

+/**
-//below we try to make on detached object with id 100 to persistent state by using update method of hibernate session2.update(emp1);//It occurs the exception NonUniqueObjectException because emp2 object is having employee with same empid as 100.
-In order //to avoid this exception we are using merge like given below instead of session.update(emp1);
+Try to make on detached object with id 100 to persistent state by using update method of hibernate It occurs the exception NonUniqueObjectException because emp2 object is having employee with same empid as 100.
+In order to avoid this exception we are using merge like given below instead of **/ session2.update(emp1);
+session.update(emp1);

 session2.merge(emp1); //it merge the object state with emp2 session2.update(emp1); //Now it will work with exception